 Catherine refused point blank to agree to a divorce or to enter a convent which would leave Henry free to re-marry.
 In a bid to force Catherine to agree Henry forbade her from seeing Mary.
 The lack of contact with her mother in addition to the drastic change in her circumstances had a bad effect on Mary and she began to experience mysterious bouts of illness.

 In March 1531, King Henry VIII agreed that Mary, who was in very poor health, could see her mother.
 It was the last time they would meet.
-Where it appears that Henry had some sympathy for his daughter, his second wife, Anne Boleyn did not.
+While it appears that Henry had some sympathy for his daughter, his second wife, Anne Boleyn did not.
 After Henry married Anne Boleyn in 1533, Mary’s requests to visit her mother were all denied, even when it was clear her mother was dying.

 Mary’s half-sister, Elizabeth, was born on 7th September 1533.
 Soon after her birth an Act of Succession was passed which stated that Mary was illegitimate and excluded her from the succession.
 She was no longer to be called Princess, instead her title was Lady Mary.